vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 </label>
 ```

 In that case, the `.native` listener in the parent would silently break.
-There would be no errors, but the `onFocus` handler wouldn't be called when we expected it to.
+There would be no errors, but the `onFocus` handler wouldn't be called when you expect.

 To solve this problem, Vue provides a `$listeners` property containing an object of listeners being used on the component.
 For example: